bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 6. __Right click the whitespace__ and select __Open in Terminal__.

-7. __Enter__ `sudo ./simpleRunAll`

-8. When prompted for a password, the password is: `RTSS2018`.

-9. Wait Python3 to execute the demand calculations.
-A graph will be printed with similar results provided in the [publication](https://waynestateprod-my.sharepoint.com/:f:/g/personal/ez9213_wayne_edu/Em0cgsbtXSRJs5vxJfcFpeAB-LUFyp5K6H0cxSClSs6Syg?e=NJsR2H).
+7. In the terminal, __enter__:

+    ```sh
+    python3 runAll.py
+    ```

+8. Upon completion, a graph of algorithm runtime vs number of modes will display.
+This graph can be compared with the results resented in [Bijinemula et al.](https://waynestateprod-my.sharepoint.com/:f:/g/personal/ez9213_wayne_edu/Em0cgsbtXSRJs5vxJfcFpeAB-LUFyp5K6H0cxSClSs6Syg?e=NJsR2H)

 ### B) Manual Install (Ubuntu 18.04)